nialov/fractopo/docs_src/index.md

 * [Network analysis](notebooks/fractopo_network_1)

-  * Example walkthrough with some analysis methods demonstrated.
+  * Example walkthrough with some analysis methods demonstrated and much of the theory explained.

 * [Trace Data Validation 1](notebooks/fractopo_validation_1)